 Veramaris starts commercial delivery of algal oil from US facility

-The algal oil enables salmon farmers to become net fish producers while reversing the decade-long decline of EPA & DHA omega-3 levels in salmon.
+The algal oil enables salmon farmers to become net fish producers (FFDR < 1), while reversing the decade-long decline of EPA & DHA omega-3 levels in salmon.
 In other words, the aquaculture industry is able to reduce its reliance on the unpredictable forage fisheries facing increasing pressure, and contribute to the United Nations' sustainable development goal.

-This unique strain of natural marine algae used, Schizochytrium ssp., is rich in both EPA and DHA and, together with the technology to cultivate it at a very large scale, is a breakthrough that expands the future supply of healthy seafood without impacting ocean resources.
+This unique strain of natural marine algae used, Schizochytrium ssp., is rich in both EPA and DHA, and together with the technology to cultivate it at a very large scale, is a breakthrough that expands the future supply of healthy seafood without impacting ocean resources.

 Vermaris' algal oil contains twice as much EPA and DHA as fish oil, so it can reverse the decline in levels of EPA and DHA omega-3 in farmed salmon.